mikemolina/kalendas/README.md

         > perl -v
   will be show that perl is installed.

-  2. Installation of **kalendas** in distros Linux based in Debian and Ubuntu is easy and fast.
+  2. Installation of **kalendas** in Ubuntu is easy and fast.
 In a terminal run

         $ sudo add-apt-repository ppa:mymolina/kalendas-pkg
         $ sudo apt-get update
         $ sudo apt-get install kalendas
+  For distros Linux based in Debian visit the [PPA](https://launchpad.net/~mymolina/+archive/ubuntu/kalendas-pkg).

   3. You can also install **kalendas** from the source code of the stable version available in [launchpad](https://launchpad.net/kalendas), whose package can download [here](https://launchpad.net/kalendas/trunk/1.0.0/+download/kalendas-1.0.0.tar.gz).
-  In UNIX/Linux, Woe/MSYS platforms and like environments, extract and install the package in the usual form
+  In UNIX platforms (Linux, Mac OS X, including Woe/MSYS and like environments), extract and install the package in the usual form

         $ tar -xvzf kalendas-1.0.0.tar.gz
         $ cd kalendas-1.0.0
-        $ ./configure --prefix=/ruta/a/instalar
+        $ ./configure --prefix=/path/to/install
         $ make
         $ make install
   For improve the encoding characters in Woe/MSYS, rebuild package